raramer/Expectable/README.md

 # Expectable
-Define an expected exception with optional message criteria
+Define an expected exception with optional message criteria.